Chapter 6

 My son John was always a happy-go-lucky boy.
 He always had a

-his pocket, he spent it.
-After all, he knew that his parents would
+in his pocket, he spent it.
+After all, he knew that his parents

-meet all of his financial needs, so why not?
-We talked to him many
+would meet all of his financial needs, so why not?
+We talked to

-times about saving some money, but it never happened.
-We were
+him many times about saving some money, but it never

-very concerned that he would grow up to be financially
+happened.
+We were very concerned that he would grow up to be

 In the summer between his sophomore and junior year of high